-May 23, 2022, Davos/Washington D.C.— Today, during the World Economic Forum’s Annual Meeting at Davos, likeminded organizations launched the Heat Action Platform a new, online tool to help cities organize action to counter the rising heat.
+May 23, 2022, Davos/Washington D.C.— Today, during the World Economic Forum’s Annual Meeting at Davos, likeminded organizations launched the Heat Action Platform a new, online tool to help cities organize action to address and counter the rising extreme heat.

 Developed by the Atlantic Council’s Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock) through the Extreme Heat Resilience Alliance (EHRA) and the World Economic Forum’s Global Commission on BiodiverCities by 2030, in partnership with the UN Environment Programme-led Cool Coalition, the Global Covenant of Mayors for Climate and Energy, Mission Innovation and RMI, the global online platform is designed to support and engage practitioners, policymakers, and development finance institutions to assess and reduce the human and economic impacts of heat in their jurisdictions.